Trained quantum neural networks are Gaussian processes: Trained quantum neural networks are Gaussian processes

 would rescale

 Since $\lambda_{\min}^K$ will regulate the rate of convergence of the training (see Theorem \ref{gradfl}), in the face of this rescaling one may question the well-definedness of this quantity.
-As we will see, an arbitrary parameter $\eta_0$ will always multiply $\lambda_{\min}^K$ in the expression of the rate of convergence: therefore, any rescaling constant can be absorbed in $\eta_0$, and this simply represents a reparametrization of the continous time in the gradient flow equation.
+As we will see, an arbitrary parameter $\eta_0$ will always multiply $\lambda_{\min}^K$ in the expression of the rate of convergence: therefore, any rescaling constant can be absorbed in $\eta_0$, and this simply represents a reparametrization of the continuous time in the gradient flow equation.

-\begin{assumption} From now on, we will assume that the parameters $\{\theta_i\}_{i=1,\dots,Lm}$ are distributed as independent uniform random variables in $[0,\pi]$, i.e. the initialization of the circuit is uniform in the parameter space $\mathscr{P}=[0,\pi]^{Lm}$. \end{assumption}
+\begin{assumption} From now on, we will assume that the parameters $\{\theta_i\}_{i=1,\dots,Lm}$ are distributed as independent uniform random variables in $[0,\pi]$, i.e., the initialization of the circuit is uniform in the parameter space $\mathscr{P}=[0,\pi]^{Lm}$. \end{assumption} \rimodifica{ Under Assumption \ref{uniform}, we can more explicitly write